SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- SMU and its opponents have combined for 68 points just twice this year.
+- SMU has combined with its opponents to score more than 68.5 points only two times this year.

-- The average total in Mustangs games this season is 68.7, 0.7 points more than Saturday's over/under of 68.
+- The average total in Mustangs games this season is 68.7, 0.2 points above Saturday's total of 68.5.

-- The 68 over/under in this game is 12.5 points above the 55.5 average total in Bulls games this season.
+- The 55.5 PPG average total in Bulls games this season is 13.0 points fewer than this game's over/under.

 SMU Stats and Trends